Watch Our Series Trailer!

-Tell Me About Your Father is a podcast about daddy issues, father figures and dismantling the paternal mystique.
+Tell Me About Your Father is a podcast about dads, father figures and dismantling the paternal mystique.
 Interviews with guests reveal their relationship with the first man they ever knew, how much they didn't know about him, and the impact he's made on their lives.
 We aim to unpack all facets of the father - the loving, the ambivalent, the supportive, the fiscally irresponsible, the obscenely wealthy, the salt of the earth, the emotionally present, the totally checked out, the physically absent, the addicted, the alcoholic, the crazy, the complicated, the angry, the funny, the lying, the abusive, the religious, the mentoring, the dead and the living, the fathers who have built us up, and the dads who've let us down.

 Why not mothers?